Decoding ADA: A Plain-English Guide to Signage Compliance for Multifamily Properties

 October 21, 2025

-## Quick Answers (FAQ)
+Quick Answers (FAQ)

+What is ADA signage, exactly?
 ADA-compliant signage refers to signs that meet the Americans with Disabilities Act standards for accessibility.
 These include tactile characters, braille, high contrast, and specific mounting requirements.

+Which signs require ADA compliance?
 Any permanent room identification sign in a multifamily property, including:

 - Unit numbers